EU defends airline data-sharing after court ruling

 King said the commission would “engage with Canada” in light of the ruling to see “what we're going to do to take account of the [court’s] points”.

-But he added that “exchanges of information such as PNR are critical for the security of our citizens, and the European commission will do what is necessary to ensure they can continue in accordance with the court's opinion and in full respect of fundamental rights”.
+But he added that “exchanges of information, such as PNR, are critical for the security of our citizens, and the European Commission will do what is necessary to ensure they can continue in accordance with the court's opinion”.

-He said 10 EU states were dragging their heels on transposing the EU’s PNR deal into national law in time for the deadline next May.
+He said ten EU states were dragging their heels on transposing the EU’s PNR deal into national law in time for a deadline next May.

 He said other countries worldwide would “also like to have agreements for PNR with us” later down the line.